Ana-Maria Crnogorčević: International career

+Youth

-Crnogorčević, who has dual nationality, turned down an approach to play for Croatia when she was 17.
-Instead she scored 25 goals in 29 games for the Switzerland U19 team.
+Aged 17, she scored 25 goals in 29 games for the Switzerland U19 team.
 At the 2009 UEFA U19 Championship in Belarus, she reached the semi-final with her team.
 She was selected in the U20 for the 2012 U20 World Cup in Japan.
 She played in all three matches but was eliminated in the group stage.

+Senior

+Crnogorčević was approached to play for Croatia when she was 17; though raised with Croatian culture, she always wanted to play for Switzerland.

-On 12 August 2009 she made her debut for the Swiss senior team in a friendly against Sweden.
+On 12 August 2009, she made her debut for the Swiss senior team in a friendly against Sweden.
 In August 2010, she scored five goals in an 8–0 World Cup qualifying win over Kazakhstan.

 Crnogorčević succeeded with the Swiss national team in qualifying for the 2017 European Championship in the Netherlands, where she was top scorer with seven goals.
-On June 4, 2016, she surpassed previous Swiss all-time goalscorer Lara Dickenmann by adding two goals in a qualifier against the Czech Republic.
-At the European Championship, she scored a goal in the 1-1 draw with France, but her team was eliminated after the group stage.
+On 4 June 2016, she surpassed previous Swiss all-time goalscorer Lara Dickenmann by adding two goals in a qualifier against the Czech Republic.
+At the European Championship, she scored a goal in the 1–1 draw with France, but her team was eliminated after the group stage.
 In the subsequent qualification for the 2019 World Cup, she scored two goals in eleven games.
 However, the Swiss did not qualify this time because they lost in the last play-off round against European champions Netherlands.

-On 13 April 2021, she converted her team's last penalty to 3-2 in the second leg of qualifying play-off for the Euro 2022 against the Czech Republic, succeeding in qualifying for the Euro finals.
-In the first leg, she scored the goal for the 1-1 equalizer with a penalty in the 90th minute.
+On 13 April 2021, she converted her team's last penalty to 3–2 in the second leg of qualifying play-off for the Euro 2022 against the Czech Republic, succeeding in qualifying for the Euro finals.
+In the first leg, she scored the goal for the 1–1 equaliser with a penalty in the 90th minute.
 In all, she scored six goals in qualifying, once again being her team's top scorer.

-On June 30, 2022, Crnogorčević matched Lara Dickenmann's national cap record with her 135th international match in the 4-0 defeat in the European Championship preparatory game against England.
-At the European Championship in 2022, she played in all three group games in the starting lineup.
+On 30 June 2022, Crnogorčević matched Lara Dickenmann's national cap record with her 135th international match in the 4–0 defeat in the European Championship preparatory game against England.
+At the European Championship in 2022, she played in all three group games in the starting line-up.
 Switzerland was eliminated after the preliminary round.

+On 23 June 2025, Crnogorčević was called up to the Switzerland squad for the UEFA Women's Euro 2025.